 We have introduced ramps and disability-friendly toilets, so it makes sense to have Braille menus.

 We then wanted to see if the Braille menus were readable.
-We took them to the cafe with our technology officer Manny Lee to trial them out.
+We took them to the cafe with our Assistive Technology officer Manny Lee to trial them out.

 “Plastic may be better for the future as the dots may get worn away on this cardboard menu,” he adds.